 CDC’s Landslides and Mudslides: Provides recommendations on what to do in the event of a mudslide

 U.S. Geological Survey (USGS): Provides information on landslide hazards and characteristics, and up-to-date information on recent and past landslide events.
 The fact sheet has information on landslides and mudflows in the United States, as well as recommendations on how to prepare and behave during and after a landslide.

-American Red Cross Landslide Safety: Has information on landslides and mudslides.
+Red Cross Landslide Safety: Has information on landslides and mudslides.